 Part One of this guide discusses configuring servers, how to program client applications, and database administration.
-In addition, some systems might require administrative tasks such as backing up databases.
 These tasks are independent of any server framework but are unique to multi-user or large systems.

-Part Two of this guide discusses administrative issues such as backups and debugging deadlocks.
+Part Two of this guide discusses administrative tasks such as backing up and restoring databases, importing and exporting data, storing Java code in the database, and debugging deadlocks.